imagej/imagej.github.io/_pages/help/editing/code.md

      path="life.c"
      label="Conway's Obfuscated Game of Life" %}
 {% endcapture %}
-{% include example code=github-embed-code result=github-embed-result %}
+{% include code-example code=github-embed-code result=github-embed-result %}

 Other parameters supported by the `github-embed` include are: